colonyos/documentation/content/colonies-cli.rst

 Logs
 ====
-Colonies provides logging functionality, allowing Executors to add log messages to processes, e.g. stdout ot stderr logs.
+Colonies provides logging functionality, allowing executors to add log messages to processes, e.g. stdout ot stderr logs.
 These logs are stored in a PostgreSQL database.
 If TimescaleDB is used, the logs will be stored in a timeseries hypertable; otherwise, they will be indexed and stored in a regular PostgreSQL table.
 If retention is enabled, log data will be automatically purged upon reaching its expiration date.
 This automated process ensures that logs are systematically removed from the server once they become outdated.

-Adding Logs to a Process
+Adding logs to a process
 ------------------------
 Let's demonstrate how to manage logs using the Colonies CLI.
 First submit a process.